 Lily of the valley is a lovely, highly fragrant lily.
 Although the blossoms look small and delicate, they pack an aromatic punch.
-And that isn’t all about lily of the valley that’s tough.
+That isn’t all about lily of the valley that’s tough though.
 The plant itself is extremely resilient and hardy, so there is no need to worry when transplanting lily of the valley.
 A rapid spreader, people find themselves moving lily of the valley all the time with no ill effects to the plant.
 That said, if you’re new to growing this specimen, keep reading to find out when and how to transplant lily of the valley.

 About Transplanting Lily of the Valley

 Lily of the valley (Convallaria majalis) really is a durable plant.
 Some folks say a little too durable.
 As mentioned, lily of the valley has a penchant for spreading.
 In fact, this aggressive perennial can take over a bed in short order, which is why some people are constantly removing lily of the valley.
 In fact, I would dare to guarantee that anyone who grows this lily has plenty of lily of the valley transplants to share with those of you who are lacking.

 The competitive and aggressive nature of this lily should be considered before planting a lily of the valley transplant.
 Unless you want it all over the garden, it is best to plant it in a contained area or in a container sunk into the soil.

 When to Transplant Lily of the Valley

 Much valued for its fragrant summer blossoms, lily of the valley is also prized for its low spreading habit, ideal for use as a groundcover.
 Lily of the valley prefers moist, shaded areas in USDA zones 2 through 9.
 Rapacious spreaders, lily of the valley should be divided every three to five years for best and healthiest plantings.